Best VMware Backup Tools

 Key Features:

-• Also works for Hyper-V, Citrix Xen, RedHat, KVM, and Oracle VM
+• Support for Multiple Virtualization Platforms: The platform is compatible with various virtualization platforms, including Hyper-V, Citrix Xen, RedHat, KVM, and Oracle VM.

 The Acronis backup system servers many different applications and VMware